SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A closure or nested function
 that captures an in-out parameter must be nonescaping.
-There is no copy-out at the end of closures or nested functions.
-This means if a closure were called after the function returns, any changes the closure tried to make to the captured in-out parameter would not get copied back to the original.
+Because there is no copy-out at the end of closures or nested functions, any changes changes made to an in-out parameter by an escaping closure or nested function would not get copied back to the original.

 If you need to capture an in-out parameter without mutating it or to observe mutation from other code, use a capture list to explicitly capture the parameter immutably.